Course Outline

 Goal:

-To demonstrate understanding of the cardiac, pulmonary and metabolic pathophysiologies that are part of AEP scope of practice, and to demonstrate understanding of risks and contraindications for clinical exercise testing.
+To demonstrate understanding of the cardiac, pulmonary and metabolic pathophysiologies that are part of AEP scope of practice, and to demonstrate understanding of risks and contraindications for cardiopulmonary and musculoskeletal clinical exercise testing.

 Format:

-The examination will be conducted during a 2-hour final central examination period.
+The 2-hour examination will be conducted in-class in Week 12.
 The exam will contain multiple choice and short answer questions.
-Students are expected to make themselves available during this exam period.
+Students are expected to attend this exam.

 Criteria: